MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/tlfs/hypercalls/HvCallFlushVirtualAddressListEx.md

 ms.author: hvdev
 ms.date: 10/15/2020
 ms.topic: reference
+ms.prod: windows-10-hyperv
 ---

 # HvCallFlushVirtualAddressListEx

 The HvCallFlushVirtualAddressListEx hypercall is similar to [HvCallFlushVirtualAddressList](HvCallFlushVirtualAddressList.md), but can take a variably-sized sparse VP set as an input.

+Architecture: x64 only.

 The following checks should be used to infer the availability of this hypercall:

-- ExProcessorMasks must be indicated via CPUID leaf 0x40000004.
+- UseExProcessorMasks must be indicated via CPUID leaf 0x40000004.

 ## Interface